Benefits Of Selling Property At Auction:

 The auction house will arrange viewings for your property.
 All you need to do is make the property look presentable in order to entice potential buyers.

 If you decide that you want to proceed with the auction process you will need to register your property with us in good time, at least four weeks ahead of the scheduled auction date.
-Click here for our free no obligation property valuation or call us on 0845 053 6906.
+Our auctioneers will advise on the price you can expect to achieve, the likely timescales and the costs involved.
+They’ll agree a guide price with you and discuss the entry fee and commission up front, so there are no hidden surprises or worries.
+Click here for our free no obligation property valuation and one of the team will phone you back.